MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spoofing-protection.md

   - SFTY is the safety level of the message.
 9 indicates phishing, .11 indicates intra-org spoofing.

-- **Cross-domain spoofing**: Protection from this type of spoofing is only available in Office 365 ATP.
-The sender and recipient domains are different, and have no relationship to each other (also known as external domains).
+- **Cross-domain spoofing**: The sender and recipient domains are different, and have no relationship to each other (also known as external domains).
 For example:
     > From: chris@contoso.com <br/> To: michelle@tailspintoys.com

   Messages that fail [composite authentication](email-validation-and-authentication.md#composite-authentication) due to cross-domain spoofing contain the following headers values: